-About Traditional Chinese Medicine (TCM)
+What does Traditional Chinese Medicine (TCM) consist of?

 The history of TCM is more than 3,000 years old and is still used as a daily regimen in China today.
 Its modalities include acupuncture, herbal medicine (prepared as teas, pills, powders, liniments and exterior washes), moxibustion, cupping, guasha, electric stimulation, massage, nutritional counseling and martial or meditative arts (Tai Chi and Qigong).